Analyzing ARQ (ARQ) & Its Peers

 |2.41

-As a group, “Miscellaneous chemical products” companies have a potential upside of 26.27%.
-Given ARQ’s competitors higher possible upside, analysts clearly believe ARQ has less favorable growth aspects than its competitors.
+As a group, “Miscellaneous chemical products” companies have a potential upside of 24.01%.
+Given ARQ’s rivals higher probable upside, analysts plainly believe ARQ has less favorable growth aspects than its rivals.

 Profitability

-This table compares ARQ and its competitors’ net margins, return on equity and return on assets.
+This table compares ARQ and its rivals’ net margins, return on equity and return on assets.

 |Net Margins